Building Maintenance Costs: Key Formulas to Master Your Budget

 Building maintenance is just what it sounds like — performing maintenance tasks to ensure that a building or facility remains functional and safe.
 This process applies to residential and commercial buildings.

 Let’s suppose you’re a business owner with a commercial manufacturing facility.
-One day, you and your facility maintenance team come into work and notice that the power is out.
+One day, you and your facility management team come into work and notice that the power is out.
 After some inspection, it turns out that your generator was leaking fuel.

 Industries That Require Building Maintenance

-Commercial Office/Retail Building
+Commercial Retail/Office Building

 Industries: Corporate office space, shopping centers/malls, retail stores, business complexes

-Common types of maintenance tasks involve:
+Common types of maintenance activities involved:

 • HVAC systems